sbcarp/GroceryBama/README.md

 Step 2.
 Disable windows firewalls & and antivirus if necessary

 Step 3.
-Import the dump file in MySQL Workbench,[[Scripts](https://drive.google.com/file/d/1yf4fUjfV7zZuAH3G6-4kyf-3oMoLrS9m/view?usp=sharing)]
+Import the dump file in MySQL Workbench, don't run it in script window [[File](https://drive.google.com/file/d/1yf4fUjfV7zZuAH3G6-4kyf-3oMoLrS9m/view?usp=sharing)]

 Note: make sure the port number of the instance is the default one: 3306